zlepper/itlt/TechnicalDocumentation.md

     1. Determine how the launcher stores the friendly display name for the currently running modpack
     2. Implement `getModpackDisplayName()` in the existing launcher class you're interested in, found in `client.launchers` (e.g. `client.launchers.MultiMC`).
         - If you return null, itlt should fallback to `ClientConfig.autoDetectedDisplayNameFallback.get()`
--   Support custom window title auto-detection on a new launcher?
-    -   First add detection for the new launcher, then follow the instructions for doing it on an existing launcher
--   Support custom icon auto-detection on an existing launcher?
-    1. Determine how the launcher stores the icon for the currently running modpack
-    2. Implement `getModpackIcon()` in the existing launcher class you're interested in, found in `client.launchers` (e.g. `client.launchers.Technic`).
-        - If you return null, itlt should fallback to the file at `config\itlt\icon.png`.
-If that's also missing, it'll log a warning and carry on with the Vanilla icon
--   Support custom icon auto-detection on a new launcher?
-    -   First add detection for the new launcher, then follow the instructions for doing it on an existing launcher

 ## To-do lists